 Retail is a tough sector to be in these days.
 Around the world, even before the COVID-19 pandemic, many established and formerly successful retail brands have gone out of business in recent years for a range of complex factors around the economy, technology, and shifting consumer preferences.
 And because it’s already such a competitive sector, there’s little room for retailers to make mistakes.

-Unfortunately, poor internal communication can be costly.
 For retailers this can include:

 - Disconnected and disengaged employees who don’t have loyalty and investment in the company and desire to see it succeed.

 - Higher staff turnover (which comes with its own costs).